1jour1vin

 Wine rated 3/5Wine rated 3/5Wine rated 3/5Wine rated 3/5Wine rated 3/5

-Note and opinion by Mr. BALTHASAR T. Published on 05/18/2022
+Review by Mr. BALTHASAR T. Published on May 18, 2022

-As a big fan of the "queen of the woods" from the same estate, I am a little disappointed by this wine.
-The aromas of red fruit and garrigue are rather discreet, the texture is silky, but the acidity is excessive on the finish.
-It's not bad, but there are much better wines available for less money from many other estates in Lirac, such as Chateau de Ségries, Chateau de Manissy, Domaine Maby, the little-known but brilliant Chateau Devoy-Martine, or Domaine Bouchassy.
+As a big fan of the "Queen of the Woods" from the same winery, I'm a bit disappointed by this wine.
+The aromas of red fruit and garrigue are rather subtle, and while the texture is silky, the acidity is excessive on the finish.
+It’s not bad, but you can find much better wines for less money at many other estates in Lirac, such as Château de Ségries, Château de Manissy, Domaine Maby, the little-known but fantastic Château Devoy-Martine, or Domaine Bouchassy.

 See all reviews from this customer